tiprankstipranks

 We are subject to environmental laws and regulations that expose us to a number of risks and could result in significant liabilities and costs.

 We operate manufacturing facilities in the United States, and are therefore subject to certain environmental regulations with respect to the operation of those facilities.
-If we were to experience a material adverse environmental event at any of our facilities, or we were to experience any material product safety issue with respect to our products or our business, our results of operations, financial condition and cash flow could be materially adversely affected.
+If we were to experience a material adverse environmental event at any of our facilities, or we were to experience any material product safety issue with respect to our products or our business, financial condition, results of operations and cash flows could be materially and adversely affected.
 Furthermore, concern over plastics products may result in new or increased legal and regulatory requirements to reduce or mitigate impacts to the environment.
-Increased regulatory requirements, including in relation to various aspects of ESG including disclosure requirements, or environmental causes may result in increased compliance or input costs of raw materials, which may cause disruptions in the manufacture of our products or an increase in operating costs.
+Increased legislation, including in relation to various aspects of ESG including disclosure requirements, or environmental causes may result in increased compliance or input costs of raw materials, which may cause disruptions in the manufacture of our products or an increase in operating costs.
 If we do not adapt to or comply with new regulations, or fail to meet the needs of the evolving investor, industry, or stakeholder expectations and standards, or if we are perceived to have not responded appropriately to the growing concern for ESG issues, customers and consumers may choose to stop purchasing our products or purchase products from another company or a competitor, and our reputation, business and consolidated financial statements may be adversely affected.

 Ability to Sell